sheidmann/tcrmpDataEntry/README.md

 * A user with manager privileges can add, edit, and delete boatlogs with nested surveys, which are used as metadata and QA/QC for surveys.

-## Upcoming functionality
+## In-progress features

-* A user with manager privileges can view and export a chart of completed boatlogs.
+* A user with manager privileges can view and export field progress by site.

+## Upcoming features

 * Any user can enter fish transect, fish rover, and coral health data, and view and edit previously entered data.